Skateistan: History

-The idea of Skateistan began in 2007 when Australian Oliver Percovich arrived in Kabul, Afghanistan, with three skateboards and began skateboarding in the streets with children.
+Skateistan began in 2007 when Australian Oliver Percovich arrived in Kabul, Afghanistan, with three skateboards and began skateboarding in the streets with children.
 Percovich perceived the lack of opportunities for young Afghans, especially girls and working children, and realized that skateboarding was a way to engage them and build community.
 Skateistan took shape in the following years, with the help of international donors and skateboard industry partners.
 It was officially registered as an Afghan NGO in July 2009.

-On October 29, 2009, in Kabul, Skateistan officially opened their first Skate School within a 1750 m^{2} facility that includes classrooms, offices, a sport court and the indoor skatepark.
+On October 29, 2009, in Kabul, Skateistan officially opened their first Skate School with classrooms and an indoor skatepark.
 A second Skate School was opened in northern Afghanistan in May 2013, in the city of Mazar-e-Sharif.
+A third Afghan Skate School was opened in Bamyan in 2021.

 Skateistan has since grown to run their programs for children beyond Afghanistan.
 In 2011 Skateistan Cambodia was founded in Phnom Penh, and in 2014 Skateistan South Africa was founded in Johannesburg.

-In 2012, Skateistan moved its international administrative headquarters from Kabul, Afghanistan, to Berlin, Germany.

-Skateistan officially opened its Skate School in Johannesburg on August the 14th 2016.

-In February 2018, Skateistan opened a new Skate School in Phnom Penh, Cambodia.
-The facility consists of a 500 m^{2} skatepark, a classroom, library, office and large green space.

-On April 11, 2018, Skateistan celebrated its 10th birthday marking 10 years of empowering children and youth through skateboarding and education in Afghanistan, Cambodia and South Africa.
+In 2018, Skateistan also established the first global knowledge-sharing network for the social skateboarding community – the Goodpush Alliance.
+The Goodpush Alliance serves as an incubator and connector, providing grants, resources and events for grassroots organizations and activists to grow within social skateboarding, as well as community-led spaces for thought, discussion and collaboration around key issues.
+The Goodpush network includes 1000+ initiatives in 115+ countries worldwide.

-After the Afghan government fell to the Taliban in August 2021, the Skateistan schools in the country were shut down.
-Percovich has said he would like to restart Skateistan in Afghanistan, but can't do so until it's safe.
+After the Afghan government fell to the Taliban in August 2021, the Skateistan schools in the country were shut down temporarily.
+By 2022, Skateistan was able to resume some of its programs in Afghanistan, and has a continued focus on education for girls in Afghanistan today.

+In 2024, Skateistan became a women-led organization, welcoming Hala Khalaf as Co-Executive Director alongside Founder Oliver Percovich.